wildfish/django-star-ratings/README.md

 ## Changing the star graphics

 To change the star graphic, add a sprite sheet to `/static/wildfish-ratings/images/stars.png` with the states aligned horizontally.
+The stars should be laid out in three states: full, empty and active.